 As shown in Figure 2, the NomCom recruitment phase begins in November and ends in March.
 During this period, NomCom members engage in outreach and the NomCom accepts applications.

-The main steps of the Recruitment Phase for the 2017 NomCom are as follows:
+The main steps of the Recruitment Phase for the 2017 NomCom were as follows:13